Opal card: Tcard

-A replacement for the AFC based on smart card technology, named Tcard, was first announced by the government in 1996, with the aim of having a system in place before the 2000 Sydney Olympics.
-The contract was awarded to ERG Group, but was delayed until 2002 due to a lawsuit from the losing bidder Cubic Transportation Systems, which was labelled 'dishonest' by the presiding Supreme Court of New South Wales judge.
+A replacement for the AFC based on smart card technology, named Tcard was first announced by the government in 1996, with the aim of having a system in place before the 2000 Sydney Olympics.
+The contract was awarded to ERG Group, but was delayed until 2002 due to a lawsuit from the losing bidder Cubic, which was labelled dishonest by the presiding Supreme Court of New South Wales judge.

 In 2001, Cubic launched a court action against the government but the case exposed an improper relationship between its then managing director and a RailCorp employee alleged to have leaked tender secrets to Cubic.

 Ruling against Cubic in 2002, the NSW Supreme Court judge Michael Adams found it was guilty of reprehensible conduct and had shown a lack of good faith and positive dishonesty in the tender process.

 The development and rollout of the system was beset with difficulties, leading the government to terminate the contract in November 2007.
 The government sued ERG for $77 million who counter sued for $215m.
 The claim was settled in February 2012.

-Opal launch
+Opal

 After terminating the Tcard contract, the government quickly moved to reset the smartcard project.
 It called for expressions of interest for the second attempt at the project in August 2008.
-In April 2010 the government awarded the contract to the Pearl Consortium, whose members are the Commonwealth Bank, Cubic Transportation Systems and Downer EDI.
+In April 2010 the government awarded the contract to the Pearl Consortium, whose members are the Commonwealth Bank, Cubic and Downer EDI.
+The initial contract ran until September 2024.
+It was later extended until September 2026.

 In September 2011 the new name for the system was announced as 'Opal', chosen from a selection of 665 names.
 Transport for NSW said Opal was chosen because it was 'uniquely Australian', short, and easy to say.
 As well as the opal being Australia's national gemstone, the black opal is the New South Wales gemstone symbol.